 In Scotland, Higher, Advanced and National 5 exams have been cancelled for 2021, with final grades also decided by teachers.

 The reaction to teacher grading among pupils has been positive.
-According to research carried out by the BBC, some feel less pressure and better able to stay focussed.
+According to research carried out by the BBC, some feel less pressure and are better able to stay focused.
 Some are relieved that they do not have to take exams in front of their peers in a large room.
 Some are reassured, knowing teachers are deciding final grades.

 Further Education and Universities

 Most universities and colleges have already declared that their courses will remain digital for the remainder of the academic year.
 However, some students have already been allowed on campus to attend lessons in person only where face-to-face teaching or placements are needed to deliver learning outcomes, such as dentistry, teaching degrees, social work and policing.